-In his web log post titled, Value Added Percentage Question, Miller (2009)
+In his web blog post titled, Value Added Percentage Question, Miller (2009)

 shared a perplexing finding.
-He had come across a description of value stream
+He had come across a description of a value stream

->1).
-As he analyzed the reported data, he could not find a flaw in the computation.
+[VAR] >1).
+As he analyzed the reported data, he could not find a flaw in

 and denominator must define the “whole” the same way.
 If the numerator

-reports the area of part of the universe (its version of the “whole”)
+reports the surface area of the planet Earth (its version of the “whole”)

-and the denominator only reports the total area of the United States (its notion
+and the denominator reports the total surface area of the United States (its

-of the “whole”)—that rule is violated.
-Clearly, the areas
+notion of the “whole”)—that rule is violated.
+Clearly, the

-of the universe and the United States are not the same “whole.”
+planet Earth and the area defined by the United States are not the same “whole.”
+And,

-And, if Miller’s computation violates the logic of a percentage then the
+if Miller’s computation violates the logic of a percentage then the nature

-nature of the value stream it describes becomes an irrelevant issue.
-And, in
+of the value stream it describes becomes an irrelevant issue.
+And, in fact,

-fact, his computation did violate that logic.
-In the case he presented, the
+his computation did violate that logic.
+In the case he presented, the computation

-computation for the denominator (all work activity) only added the time consumed
+for the denominator (all work activity) only added the time consumed by work

-by work activities on the process’s critical path as its version of the
+activities on the process’s critical path as its version of the “whole.”
+In

-“whole.”
-In contrast, the numerator portion of work labeled “value
+contrast, the numerator portion of work labeled “value adding” included

 It seemed obvious to me that Miller used an incorrect formula.
 The question

-that judgment raised for me was, “How could anyone familiar with the guidance
+that judgment raised to me was, “How could anyone familiar with the guidance

 no reference for his computational formula nor did any of the people who commented